 Pizza is probably the most popular take out food in the United States… and for good reason.
 It’s delicious, fast and most people love it!
 Pizza is simple to make at home as long as you have some time to make your Homemade Pizza Dough beforehand.
 Plus, the smell of making your own pizza at home is worth the work!
+If you like making homemade versions of lots of different foods check out: Collection of Store-Bought Foods You can Easily Make at Home.

 This is definitely a recipe you could get the kids in on whether its making the dough or having them top their own pizza afterwards.
 This recipe makes 2- 12 inch pizzas but could easily be split into 4 or 6 smaller personal size pizzas.